bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 29, 2017

-Distance: 17.0 km
+Distance: 17.0 km (10.6 mi)

-Cumulative Elevation Gain: 420 m
+Cumulative Elevation Gain: 420 m (1378 ft)

 Nigel Pass probably sees more backpackers than day hikers.
 At least that’s what Zora, Dinah and I found when we hiked it.
-But Nigel Pass is a worthwhile destination in itself, and unlike backpackers who simply pass over it, we had time to walk its length and enjoy the stretch of rock and alpine meadow that ends above a heart-shaped tarn.
+But Nigel Pass is a worthwhile destination in itself, and unlike backpackers who simply hike over it, we had time to walk its length and enjoy the stretch of rock and alpine meadow that ends above a heart-shaped tarn.

 The trip begins with a mindless walk up a 2 km road to Camp Parker.
 Other than some historic corrals, there is little to see along the way.
-At the end of the road, we turned onto a trail that leads to two bridge crossings in succession before entering the woods.
+At the end of the road, we turned onto a trail leading to two bridge crossings in succession before entering the woods.
 Eventually, the trees loosened their grip on the scenery, and the vastness of Nigel Creek Valley hit us.
 Ahead we caught glimpses of the beige rocks marking Nigel Pass.

 When we reached the rolling pass, we left the trail and wandered through meadows and along striated rock to the west end.
 Below us, Brazeau River Valley extended north while a nearby tarn sat at the west end of the pass.
 After a break, we made our way back to the trail.
 As hikes go, this is an easy trip with good scenery for little effort.